manille1/manille1/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on a project of online store called MANILLE'S PEARL
-- 🌱 I’m currently learning to optimize my code
+- 🌱 I’m currently learning Java
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...-->